 Comparing data rate loss for systems operating at 4Mbps, the difference between the moderate and severe model is not significant.
 In contract, for a system operating at 250Mbps, the data rate loss between the moderate and severe model indicates a large departure from the operating speed.
 This suggests that systems operating at a higher speed are more susceptible to environmental change than their lower speed counterparts.
 The comparisons between these two data rate bands can be further demonstrated.

+5 Network Structure

+5.1 Forward and Backhaul Link